mozilla/addons-server/docs/topics/install-olympia/deprecated/celery.rst

 Celery
 ======

+.. note:: The following documentation is deprecated.
+The approved installation is :ref:`via Docker <install-with-docker>`.

 `Celery <http://celeryproject.org/>`_ is a task queue powered by RabbitMQ.
 You can use it for anything that doesn't need to complete in the current request-response cycle.
 Or use it `wherever Les tells you to use it